Ripken Stadium

-Leidos Field at Ripken Stadium is the home of the Aberdeen IronBirds, a summer collegiate baseball team in the MLB Draft League.
+Ripken Stadium (in full, IBEW 24 Union Field at Ripken Stadium) is the home of the Aberdeen IronBirds, a summer collegiate baseball team in the MLB Draft League.
 The stadium is located in Aberdeen, Maryland.
 The 6,300-seat Ripken Stadium held its first game on June 18, 2002.
 As of 2011 the team had sold out every home game at Ripken Stadium since it began playing there in 2002.

 The stadium is part of Cal Ripken Jr.'s Aberdeen Complex in his hometown of Aberdeen, Maryland, located just off Interstate 95 at Maryland Route 22.
 Ripken Stadium is only 2.9 miles off the East Coast Greenway.
 The complex also includes several smaller fields for local youth sports leagues, as well as an adjacent Marriott hotel.
 The stadium is the closest structure of the complex to the highway, with the right field fence and scoreboard visible from it.
 The stadium hosts soccer matches as well.

 The expansive parking lot of Ripken Stadium is frequently used as a venue for SCCA autocross racing for many racers on the east coast.

 In August 2025, it was announced that the Frederick Keys would replace the IronBirds as the Baltimore Orioles' High-A affiliate, with the IronBirds moving to the MLB Draft League.

+Naming rights

+The ballpark was initially named Ripken Stadium.
+Leidos became the naming rights sponsor in 2015.
+Their deal ended before the 2025 season and the name reverted to Ripken Stadium again.
+It was confirmed in March 2026 that the team was seeking a new naming rights sponsor.
+In June 2026, the local branch of the International Brotherhood of Electrical Workers bought the naming rights, renaming the stadium to IBEW 24 Union Field at Ripken Stadium.
+Neither the cost nor the length of the agreement was announced.